 To be clear, I am not intending to invoke logocentrism, by which all our words are accorded a decided meaning from a cultural centre, which propagates existing biases or “privileges”; Derrida would roll over in his grave.
 Granted, I may already have laid grounds here to be accused of logocentrism, myself, by writing with words (and I confess to using English because I didn’t think anyone had the patience to muddle over Wingdings).
 My present aim is to suggest how we might address the afore-mentioned rabbit-hole dilemma by searching for or (… almost afraid to say it) by deciding upon some definitions of our own.
 Not like a dictionary, but more like– well yes, okay, like a dictionary, but one that we’ll fashion from the ground-up, like when the light bulb would go on above Darla’s head, and Spanky would snap his fingers to say, “Hey, everyone!
 Maybe we can put on a play!”
 So, in the spirit of dissemination, hey everybody, maybe we can compile a dictionary!
 A real, deconstructive, crowd-sourced dictionary!

 I’m not really compiling a dictionary.
 I’m just trying to make some sense of Derrida and différance.
 Let me try to illustrate what I mean from my own experience.
 Sometimes I play Walking Football, a version of the game where players are not permitted to run.
 Naturally, the debate is over what differentiates walking from running.
 We’ve agreed that walking means “always having at least one foot in contact with the ground during the striding motion.”
 Running means “having both feet leave the ground at some point during the striding motion.”
 This makes for certainty, and so long as our eyes are trained enough to spot feet in motion, which I can spot sometimes so clearly, with such immediacy, that its more like I’m watching, not playing – I’m ghinding it tuff even now to ghet the right words, but trust me.
-And so long as each player is willing to obey the rules – and, ohh my, there is always one who just won’t, you know who I mean… *sigh… Anyway, so long as they’re not just words uttered that then float away in the breeze, our definitions of the rules for walking and running are useful.
+And so long as each player is willing to obey the rules – and, ohh my, there’s always that one player who just won’t.
+You know who I mean… *sigh… Anyway, so long as they’re not just words uttered that then float away in the breeze, our definitions of the rules for walking and running are useful.

 Luckily, too, I might add, when we clarify the rules, we do so out loud, together, and don’t whisper it around in a circle, like when my daughter plays Telephone at a birthday party – after all, we want everyone to be clear.
 Finally, even if we have trouble spotting feet in motion, because it all happens too quickly, or even if that one player is a cheater at heart, the definitions themselves remain clear, and usually at least one or two of us can remember them well enough to recite back, as needed, usually with a lot of finger-pointing and furrowed brows.
-One time we even wrote the no-running rule on the gym chalkboard, and even though no one challenged this, on the grounds that writing is secondary to speech, everyone still understood why it was scrawled there, by which I mean everyone knew exactly who should read it the most (that’s right: You-Know-Who.
-Wow, does every game have that player?
-Incorrigible.)
+One time we even wrote the no-running rule on the gym chalkboard, and even though no one challenged this, on the grounds that writing is secondary to speech, everyone still understood why it was scrawled there, by which I mean everyone knew exactly who should read it the most – wow, does every game have that player?
+Incorrigible.

 Bottom line: accountability is down to the sincerity and respect offered to each player by every other player who decides to participate.
 As an aside, the need for a referee, an arbiter, is all the more clear when the stakes are as high as bragging rights and free beer.
 But, even as we play for fun, the rules exist or else the game, as such, does not.
 (On that note, I find a lot of players just don’t like Walking Football and would rather play with running, and that’s fine, too: it’s their decision, and plenty other like-minded players keep both games afloat.
 I find the Walking game amplifies decision-making, so maybe this feature just appeals to me.
 And I still play traditional football, too.)
 My broader point is that any one person must decide to accept what has been defined and, likewise, any group of people must reach a consensus.
 Shared meaning matters because, otherwise, as I say, we don’t have a game, or else we have a very different one, or we just have anarchy.
 But whether that person, alone, or the group, altogether, searching for a way to decide upon meaning, has the patience to delve down the rabbit hole… well, yes, context does indeed matter – both usage and etymology.
 I’ve said and written as much, myself, for a long time.
 So, in light of all this, I hope I’ve gathered a little something of Derrida’s différance.
 I’m still learning.